stefanprodan/openfaas-flux/README.md

 Wait for an external IP to be allocated and then use it to access the OpenFaaS Gateway UI with your credentials at `http://$openfaas-ip`.

-Next you can enable TLS with LE by editing the Caddy [config](ingress/caddy-cfg.yaml) file.
+Next enable TLS with LE by editing the Caddy [config](ingress/caddy-cfg.yaml) file.

-If you run Kubernetes on-prem or on bare-metal you should change the Caddy service from LoadBalancer to NodePort to expose OpenFaaS on the internet.
+If you run Kubernetes on-prem or on bare-metal, you should change the Caddy service from LoadBalancer to NodePort to expose OpenFaaS on the internet.

 ### Manage Network Policies with Weave Flux

-If you use a CNI like Weave Net or Calico that supports network policies you can enforce traffic rules for OpenFaaS by placing `NetworkPolicy` definitions inside the `network-policies` dir.
+If you use a CNI like Weave Net or Calico that supports network policies you can enforce traffic rules for OpenFaaS by placing the `NetworkPolicy` definitions inside the `network-policies` dir.
 The Flux daemon will apply the policies on your cluster along with the namespaces labels.

 ![NetworkPolicy](docs/screens/network-policy.png)